topwebmaster/mezzanine/docs/settings.rst

 ``SITE_PREFIX``
 ---------------

 A URL prefix for mounting all of Mezzanine's urlpatterns under.
-When using this, yo'll also need to manually apply it to your project's root ``urls.py`` module.
+When using this, you'll also need to manually apply it to your project's root ``urls.py`` module.
 The root ``urls.py`` module provided by Mezzanine's ``mezzanine-project`` command contains an example of this towards its end.

 Default: ``''``